ruby-han/W251/hw6/README.md

 gst-launch-1.0 v4l2src device=/dev/video0 ! nvvidconv ! nvegltransform ! nveglglessink -e
 ```

-2. What is the difference between a property and a capability?
-How are they each expressed in the pipeline?
+**2. What is the difference between a property and a capability?
+How are they each expressed in the pipeline?**

 **Answer:**
 A property is used to describe extra information for a capability and is used to modify or configure an element behavior, separated by spaces.

 A capability describes the type of data streamed between two pads (element's interface to the outside world), separated by commas.

-3. Explain the following pipeline, that is explain each piece of the pipeline, describing if it is an element (if so, what type), property, or capability.
-What does this pipeline do?
+**3. Explain the following pipeline, that is explain each piece of the pipeline, describing if it is an element (if so, what type), property, or capability.
+What does this pipeline do?**
 ```
 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw, framerate=30/1 ! videoconvert ! agingtv scratch-lines=10 ! videoconvert ! xvimagesink sync=false
 ```